rotki/rotki/docs/api.rst

 Querying asset icons
 ======================

-.. http:get:: /api/(version)/assets/(identifier)/icon
+.. http:post:: /api/(version)/assets/icon

-   Doing a GET on the asset icon endpoint will return the icon of the given asset.
-   If we have no icon for an asset a 404 is returned.
-The identifier of the asset needs to be url encoded since it can contain invalid symbols for urls.
+   Doing a POST on the asset icon endpoint will return the icon of the given asset.
+If we have no icon for an asset a 404 is returned

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      GET /api/1/assets/eip155%3A1%2Ferc20%3A0x0bc529c00C6401aEF6D220BE8C6Ea1667F6Ad93e/icon HTTP/1.1
+      POST /api/1/assets/icon HTTP/1.1
       Host: localhost:5042
+      {"asset": "eip155:1/erc20:3A0x0bc529c00C6401aEF6D220BE8C6Ea1667F6Ad93e"}

+   :reqjson string asset: Identifier of the asset to be queried.

    **Example Response**: